-- Map displays a moving map, showing airports, navigational beacons etc. - Stopwatch displays a simple stopwatch.
+- Map displays a moving map, showing airports, navigational beacons etc. - Map (Canvas) displays an alternative moving map using Canvas - Map (opens in browser) displays an alternative moving map within a web browser (requires the internal web server to be running) - Stopwatch displays a simple stopwatch.
 Useful for instrument approaches. - Fuel and Payload allows you to set the fuel levels and current payload within the aircraft.
 Only available on some aircraft. - Radio Settings (F12) sets the frequencies and radials being used by the radios and navigational equipment. - GPS Settings configures waypoints and views course information for the GPS. - Instrument Settings allows you to set the altimeter pressure and Heading Indicator offset. - Random Failures configures random failure of various aircraft systems and instruments, by setting a mean time between failure (MTBF) or mean cycles between failure (MCBF). - System Failures configures random failure of aircraft systems, such as the vacuum system. - Instrument Failures configures random failure of specific aircraft instruments.